-Corporate governance system is an extremely important structure for every company in realizing its improvement of corporate value.
-We therefore believe that routine oversight should be made and necessary measures be taken so that corporate governance of Tokuyama functions appropriately at all times.
+A corporate governance system is an extremely important structure for every company in realizing improvement in its corporate value.
+We therefore believe that routine oversight and periodic reviews should be made so that the corporate governance of Tokuyama is operated appropriately at all times.

-Tokuyama is a company with an Auditor system.
-To strengthen the supervisorial function of the Board of Directors, the Company installed an Outside Director in June 2011.
-Two of the four Auditors are Outside Auditors and we strive to maintain sound management by ensuring the transparency and fairness of Tokuyama's corporate management.
-Meanwhile, the Company implemented an executive officer system in April 2011 for the purpose of separating the supervisorial function from the business execution function.
-We believe that the aforementioned governance system will ensure the objectivity and neutrality of the management supervisorial function of the Company.
+Tokuyama is a company with Audit & Supervisory Board Members system.

+To strengthen the supervisory function of the Board of Directors, the number of elected Outside Directors has been increased from one in June 2011 to two in June 2013.

+Two of the four Audit & Supervisory Board Members are Outside Audit & Supervisory Board Members and we strive to maintain sound management by ensuring the transparency and fairness of Tokuyama's corporate management.

+Meanwhile, the Company implemented an executive officer system in April 2011 for the purpose of separating the supervisory function from the business execution function.

+We believe that we have maintained sound management by selecting the aforementioned governance system.